Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle reconstruction under noisy conditions

 After the aggregated structure converges, the multi-body spring-mass process is performed one last time to position all the pieces $P_{agg}$ properly based on the obtained mating $M_{agg}$.
-The result is the reconstructed crossing cut puzzle.
+The result is the final reconstructed crossing cuts puzzle.